Distributed UAV Formation Control Robust to Relative Pose Measurement Noise: The proposed method

-The former case is depicted in Fig. \ref{fig:gaussian_single_2d}.
-It includes an example of a 2D relative position measurement $\vect{p}_{ij}^m$ that has been measured by agent $i$, where the desired relative position of the neighbor is $\vect{p}_{ij}^d$.
-The depicted vector $\vect{d}_{ij}$ represents a translation of agent $i$ that would unify the measured relative position $\vect{p}_{ij}^m$ of neighbor $j$ and its desired relative position $\vect{p}_{ij}^d$.
-The measured relative position is burdened by observation noise with a Gaussian distribution, depicted as a cyan Gaussian blob.
+An example of such distribution for $\tau_{p_1}$ is in Fig. \ref{fig:gaussian_single_2d} depicting a relative position measurement $\vect{p}_{ij}^m$ measured by agent $i$, where the desired relative position of the neighbor is $\vect{p}_{ij}^d$.
+The depicted vector $\vect{d}_{ij}$ represents a control error between the desired and measured relative position of neighbor $j$ \wrt{} agent $i$.
+The measured relative position is burdened by observation noise with a Gaussian distribution, depicted as a cyan ellipsoid.\\ \red{Note that a real relative localization system where \ac{FEC} is applied is assumed to be a discrete system, which means that the relative pose measurements from which $\vect{u}_i$ and $\omega_i$ are derived update with finite rate.
+The values of $\vect{p}_{ij}^m$ and $\psi_{ij}^m$ and their associated variances then relate to the time of the most recent observation made.
+Therefore, the system is assumed to hold the velocity derived from the latest measurement until the next measurement is obtained, thus moving in a piecewise-linear manner.
+We discuss the effects of the above in later sections. }